 Brazilian JiuJitsu Black Belt 2nd degree

-Ian was born into a family of fighters, his father a Judo and Jiu Jitsu black belt and his mother a karate brown belt, it was inevitable that his fighting life would start at a young age.
-Ian Lucas started when he was just four years old, training Judo with the master José Mario Tranquillini (Panamerican Judo Champion and Ataide’s personal friend and training partner).
+Being born into a family of fighters, his father a Judo and Jiu-Jitsu black belt and his mother a karate brown belt, it was inevitable that his fighting life would start at a young age.
+Ian Ludgero started when he was just four years old, training Judo with the master José Mario Tranquillini (Panamerican Judo Champion and Ataide’s personal friend and training partner).
 Fighting was the ideal platform on which Ian could put his energy to good use whilst also bringing him confidence and self-esteem.
 He practised Judo with Tranquillini for over 10 years.

 He officially became a student of his father in Jiu-Jitsu when he was 12 and began to practice Muay Thai with Rodrigo Aguiar, who was also a coach of Constrictor Team.
 In the following years, Ian participated in some regional tournaments getting his blue at the age of 15.

 In 2007, now aged 17, Ian started to take part in the professional MMA team’s training and he received his purple belt in Jiu Jitsu.
-Following this he began to assist his father in classes for children and beginners, where he saw his knowledge being tested, what has refined and evolved his knowledge.
+Following this, he began to assist his father in classes for children and beginners, where he saw his knowledge being tested, which has refined and evolved his knowledge.

 He began his degree in Physical Education in the year of 2009, at UniCeub where he learned about human physiology, anatomy and biomechanics.
 This gave him a better understanding of the body and how it works as an athlete.
 He acquired knowledge on didactics, psychomotor, ethics and pedagogy, all of which helped him understand the meaning of being a teacher.

 Ian started to adapt the lessons so that everyone could enjoy the benefits of fighting in a collaborative environment, in partners.
-Within the partnership there was limited physical contact, reducing common injuries (normal for professional fighters), however, with the same energy expenditure.
+Within the partnership there was limited physical contact, reducing common injuries (normal for professional fighters) with the same energy expenditure.

 Aged 21, Ian received his black belt in Jiu Jitsu directly from his father’s hand, making him the fourth generation of learning the martial art in Brazil (Hélio Gracie, Armando Wriedt, Ataide Junior, Ian Ludgero).
 Consequently, he was given permission to teach Jiu Jitsu officially, taking the children and beginners classes.
 During this time he fell in love with the teaching profession.